MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

  - Rosegarten Collection
 This museum in Lucern has works by Swiss artist Paul Klee, as well as other Classic Modernist and Impressionist artists including Pablo Picasso, and Renoir and Cézanne. https://www.rosengart.ch/en/welcome

  - Claire Ochsner Museum and Sculpture Garden
 On page 27, is a sculpture by Swiss artist Claire Ochsner which can be seen in person in Zug near Metalli and the train station.
 She has many more sculptures all over Switzerland.
 She also has a sculpture garden in Frenkendorf, ten minutes from Basel, which is open from 16.00-18.00 every Friday.  http://www.claire-ochsner.ch/skulpturgarten/

 ### Visit a Church

 In the 1970s, Artist Marc Chagall created a five-part stained-glass window series and a rosette for the <a href="https://www.fraumuenster.ch/4.php?read_category=2770" rel="nofollow">Fraumünster Church</a>  in Zurich.
-These colorful windows are visitors from all over the world.
+Next time you are nearby, stop in and see these famous colorful windows, which are visited by tourists from all over the world.